nicolasnoble/kube-demos/document-analytics/README.md

 2. **Document Processors**: A worker pool that processes individual markdown files and broadcasts content by topic.
 3. **Topic Aggregators**: Services that listen for content from specific topics and calculate metrics.

 The API service orchestrates the entire process, dynamically creating and managing the Worker Queue, Document Processors, and Topic Aggregators as needed.
-It communicates with the Kubernetes API to create and manage these components, and communicates with them using HTTP.
-The Document Processors and Topic Aggregators are implemented as separate microservices, allowing for scalability and flexibility in deployment, and communicate using ZeroMQ.
+It communicates with the Kubernetes API to create and manage these components.
+The Document Processors and Topic Aggregators are implemented as separate microservices, allowing for scalability and flexibility in deployment.

+#### Communication Architecture

+The system uses a hybrid approach for inter-service communication:

+- **HTTP REST API**: Used for Worker Queue to Document Processor communication (RESTful API endpoints)
+- **ZeroMQ PUB/SUB**: Used for Document Processor to Topic Aggregator communication (efficient topic-based messaging)

 ## Prerequisites